Frequently Asked Questions

 Bring shorts, loose pants or sweats and a t-shirt, to provide access to your arms, legs and torso

-- Don’t come for treatment with an empty stomach, or having just eaten a large meal
+Don’t come for treatment with an empty stomach, or having just eaten a large meal

-- Refrain from drugs or alcohol before treatment
+Refrain from drugs or alcohol before treatment

-- If you drink caffeine, please avoid it for a few hours before treatment, if possible
+If you drink caffeine, please avoid it for a few hours before treatment, if possible

 It is optimal to schedule appointments for a time when you can be moderate in your activity following treatment

-Initial Consultation and Treatment - $135.00
+Initial 90 minute Intake and Treatment - $150.00

-Do You Accept Insurance for Acupuncture?
+Do You Accept Insurance?